cloudmesh-community/book/chapters/rest/rest-ai.md

 ### Path *kmeans/fit*

-A POST request with a *JSON* body containing Job ID and model parameters that need to passed on to the scikit-learn KMeans model initialization such as, number of clusters (n_clusters), maximum iterations (max_iter), etc.
+A POST request with a *JSON* body containing Job ID and model parameters that need to pass on to the scikit-learn KMeans model initialization such as, number of clusters (n_clusters), maximum iterations (max_iter), etc.

 Example: